Your Guide to Rhode Island Health Insurance

 As of 2017, Neighborhood Health Plan of Rhode Island had a slight majority of the Rhode Island health insurance market.
 While Rhode Islanders only have two carriers to choose from, they are lucky because both carriers are local and have strong connections with health care providers due to their long history in the state.

-According to a recent press release from the Office of the Health Insurance commissioner, insurance plan prices are increasing.
+Rhode Island plan prices are increasing by a small amount.
 The amount by which it increases depends on where in Rhode Island you live.
-On average across the state, Blue Cross Blue Shield of Rhode Island plans will increase by 7.5 percent if you choose to keep your current plan, while Neighborhood Health Plan of Rhode Island plans will increase by 8.7 percent if you choose to keep your same plan.
+On average across the state, Blue Cross Blue Shield of Rhode Island plans will increase by 0.4 percent if you choose to keep your current plan, while Neighborhood Health Plan of Rhode Island plans will increase by 1.7 percent if you choose to keep your same plan.
 While this may seem scary, most health insurance shoppers can generally avoid rate increases entirely by switching to the cheapest plan within their metal tier.
-Not to mention, you will likely qualify for a health insurance subsidy, which can help make your plan more affordable; of the 33 thousand people enrolled through HealthSource RI, 84.4 percent receive federal subsidies.
+Not to mention, you will likely qualify for a health insurance subsidy, which can help make your plan more affordable; of the 33 thousand people enrolled through HealthSource RI, 83 percent receive federal subsidies.

 If you live in Rhode Island, the start of Open Enrollment (the time of year when you can enroll in a new health plan) is here.
 Be sure to find your most affordable plan, and you’ll be well on your way for smarter, better savings all year long.
 And don’t forget – if you need helping finding a subsidy or picking a plan, our experts are here to help!